-The goals of The Apple Core Project are to identify and map fruit tree varieties on the western slope of Colorado; to discover the stories of the people who planted and cared for these trees; to propagate local and rare fruit genetics by grafting and planting new trees in the area; and, to revive the fruit growing economy on the western slope.
+The Apple Core Project identifies and maps fruit tree varieties on the western slope of Colorado.
+We discover the stories of the people who planted and cared for these trees.
+Also, we propagate local and rare fruit genetics by grafting and planting new trees in the area.
+More recently to revive the fruit growing economy on the western slope and to support our project, we started a juice pressing operation.
+Finally, we educate children and adults alike at the Demo Orchard farm, in schools and in community grafting classes.

 Mapping & Identification